How to Build Your Brand System in 45 Minutes, Without the Agency

 Hey Adopter,

-This post is about what I built to fix that, the thinking behind it, and how you can run it on your own brand this afternoon.
+This post is about what I built to fix your corporate branding, the thinking behind it, and how you can run it on your own brand this afternoon.

 You know the feeling.